Turnover Orders and Cook Islands Trusts

 Turnover orders are the primary tool U.S. courts use to reach offshore trust assets.
 They are also the legal step that precedes contempt proceedings if the debtor does not comply.

 Whether the order actually produces asset recovery depends on the trust’s structure.
-In every reported case where a turnover order led to repatriation, the debtor retained practical control over the trust.
+In every case where a turnover order led to repatriation, the debtor retained practical control over the trust.
 In cases where the debtor genuinely lacked authority over the trustee’s decisions, the order reached a dead end.

 Speak With a Cook Islands Trust Attorney

-Jon Alper and Gideon Alper design and implement Cook Islands trusts for clients nationwide.
-Consultations are free and confidential.
+Jon and Gideon Alper specialize in creating Cook Islands trusts for clients nationwide.
+Consultations are free and confidential, by phone or Zoom, and usually available within one business day.
+You’ll speak directly with the attorney.

-Request a Consultation
+Request a Free Consultation

 Where Does the Legal Authority for a Turnover Order Come From?